JPC-AV/JPC_AV_videoQC/README.md

 ### Installation

-There are currently 2 installation options.
+There are currently 3 installation options.
+1. Install av-spex using the provided DMG file
-Install av-spex using the macOS package manger [homebrew](https://brew.sh/), or download this code from github and install the Pyhton version using `pip install .`, as described below.
+2. Install av-spex using the macOS package manger [homebrew](https://brew.sh/)
+3. Download this code from github and install the Python version using `pip install .`, as described below.

 ### Homebrew Version